 Peter Dreier teaches politics and chairs the Urban & Environmental Policy Department at Occidental College.
-His new book, The 100 Greatest Americans of the 20th Century: A Social Justice Hall of Fame, was just published by Nation Books.
+His latest book, The 100 Greatest Americans of the 20th Century: A Social Justice Hall of Fame, was published last year by Nation Books.
+Billie Jean King is one of the people profiled in the book.